Is Arizona Expensive for Car Insurance?

 How Are Insurance Rates Determined?

-This makes sense on a logical level, because accidents are much more likely to occur in places with a lot of cars operating in a crowded area.
+This makes sense on a logical level because accidents are much more likely to occur in places with a lot of cars operating in a crowded area.
 This is why cities have higher insurance rates than rural areas and small towns.

 Claims activity includes things such as accidents and thefts.
 If a certain ZIP Code has a much higher accident rate than in the neighboring ZIP Code, then the insurance company will adjust their rates accordingly and have higher rates in the ZIP code with more accidents.

-The same is true with population.
+The same is true with the population.
 Cities, counties, and ZIP codes with larger populations will have higher rates, even if their claim activity is relatively low.
 The insurance company will still set higher rates because they will expect more accidents.

 Of course, your individual rating factors will always still apply.
 This includes things such as your age, gender, driving history, type of vehicles, credit score, and discounts.
 These things impact your rates more than the base rate, but all these factors go into determining your overall premium.